 All University users of rsNA and/or bio hazardous materials must obtain approval from the IBC prior to the use of these materials and must successfully complete all applicable training through the University's Biosafety program.
 The NIH Guidelines require that all non-exempt rsNA research be reviewed and approved by the full IBC.

 Not all IBC applications are required to be reviewed by the full committee.
 Administrative Approval may be granted for research that falls into the categories outlined below.
-Administrative Approval requires review by the IBC Chair, the BSO and at least one additional member of the IBC (subject matter expert).
+Administrative Approval requires review by the IBC Chair and the BSO.
 Anyone may request a full IBC review of the application(s).
 All results of administrative review are recorded in the IBC meeting minutes.

 Administrative Approvals are allowed for the following: